suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 RFC Editor's Note (TBD19): The value for the suit-parameter-encryption-info parameter is set to 19, as the proposed value.

-The payload to be encrypted may be detached and, in that case, it is not covered by the digital signature or the MAC protecting the manifest.
+The payload to be encrypted MAY be detached and, in that case, it is not covered by the digital signature or the MAC protecting the manifest.
 (To be more precise, the suit-authentication-wrapper found in the envelope contains a digest of the manifest in the SUIT Digest Container.)